History

 KEY STAGE 2

 In Year 5, pupils learn about the Roman Empire and its impact, the lives of the Vikings and Saxons and begin to learn key concepts such as monarchy, power, trade and empire.
 In Year 6, we look at change (1750 -1900), what it was like for children at work nationally and in the local area and the significant people who campaigned to improve the lives of other Victorians.
+In the summer term, we have a thematic study, learning about how medicine changed from the Greeks to World War One.

 KEY STAGE 3